nucypher/interim-pre-app-docs/docs/source/node_operation/node_providers.rst

 Staking Providers
 ===========================

-You can delegate running a PRE node to one of the 'node-as-a-service' Staking Providers listed below.
+You can delegate running a PRE node to one of the *node-as-a-service* Staking Providers listed below.

 .. warning::
   Staking Providers have not been vetted or endorsed by the core development team.